odiseus22/odiseus22/README.md

 ## Hi there 👋
-🔭 I’m currently working on C# .net JavaScript HTML Python Cryptos Fullstack 🌱 I’m currently lokking for learn new things smart contracts, mobile apps development, IA Development
+🔭 I’m currently working on C# .net JavaScript HTML Python Cryptos Fullstack  <br>
+🌱 I’m currently lokking for learn new things smart contracts, mobile apps development, IA Development
 <!--
 **odiseus22/odiseus22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.